digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 replicaset.apps/sealed-secrets-controller-7b649d967c   1         1         1       2m20s
 ```

 In the next step you will learn how to `seal` your `secrets`.
-Only `your DOKS` cluster can `decrypt` the sealed secrets, because it has the `private` key.
+Only `your DOKS` cluster can `decrypt` the sealed secrets, because it's the only one having the `private` key.

 ## Step 2 - Encrypting a Kubernetes Secret

 In this step, you will learn how to encrypt your generic `Kubernetes` secret, using `kubeseal` CLI.
-Then, you will deploy it to your DOKS cluster and see how the `Sealed Secrets` controller decrypts it for your applications to use.
+Then, you will deploy it to your `DOKS` cluster and see how the `Sealed Secrets` controller `decrypts` it for your applications to use.

 Suppose that you need to seal a generic secret for your application, saved in the following file: `your-app-secret.yaml`.
 Notice the `your-data` field which is `base64` encoded (it's `vulnerable` to attacks, because it can be very easily `decoded` using free tools):